nico-net/AICompetition/README.md

 ## HOW TO USE:

+### Pipeline

+To generate a synthethic dataset, launch `mainCreatingImages.mlx` from subfolder createDataset/ adjusting the parameters as preferred.
+Once a dataset is ready, `trainNetwork.mlx` can be launched from trainNetworkFolder/ , making sure that correct path and imagesize are set as parameters.
+The script includes:
+- partitioning of aforementioned dataset for training, testing and validation;
+- training of the chosen Neural Network with the given parameters
+- performance evaluation and save of the resulting CNN

+Use `mainEvaluationMetricsSynthetic.m` inside evaluationMetricsSynthetic/ to get a more precise evaluation of the CNN.
+A net has to be loaded as a variable.

+To test the net on real captures, launch `rxPluto.m` (with a loaded net variable) from visualizationHelpers/ .
+Keep in mind that this was tested with the setup from the Report, which included external PLUTO synchronization.
+Two PLUTOs with synchronized clock are required, as results can't be guaranteed with only two indipendent PLUTO devices.

 ### Folder Structure — `AICompetition`

 Inside the folder `AICompetition` in your local environment, you will find the following directories: